nucleus-angular/rest/README.md

 * create(data, synced, overrideSchemaOptions) - returns a new empty instance of the model for the repository
 * find(params, headers, isPost, postData) - makes a request to the REST API to retrieve data
+* forceIsArray(value) - will assume the next request for retrieving data result will or wil not be an array (based on passed value), will override schema.isArray

 ### Model